tomfa/botanist/README.md

 *(Remember to swap out "your-slack-token" with your actual one)*

-### Keeping the bot alive on Heroku
+### Keeping the bot alive on Heroku (Free dyno only)
+Heroku Free tier will hibernate after 30 minutes.
+The bot will then not be reachable.
 With the commands below, you'll also make sure your bot is awake between 6am and 22pm, using [hubot-heroku-keepalive](https://github.com/hubot-scripts/hubot-heroku-keepalive).

 ```
 heroku config:set HUBOT_HEROKU_KEEPALIVE_URL=$(heroku apps:info -s | grep web.url | cut -d= -f2)